SondosEmara/Couchbase.Project/README.md

+# Simple CouchBase Demo
-# Using CouchBase Online Server Free Version Create Project with one cluster (contain one node) have all the services.
+Using CouchBase Online Server Free Version Create Project with one cluster (contain one node) have all the services.